 4. Raccoon Mountain Caverns

-Raccoon Mountains, the most remarkable expansive caves in Tennessee, contains more than five and a half miles of caverns packed with stunning rock formations that have been well-preserved.
+Raccoon Mountains, the most remarkable expansive caves, contain more than five and a half miles of caverns packed with stunning rock formations that have been well-preserved.
 It offered hour-long excursions and was discovered by Leo Lambert of the Ruby Caves fame in the South.

 The Crystal Palace Tour, which spans roughly one-fourth of the cave, is one of the most popular.
 Formations such as soda straws, stalagmites, and stalactites can be seen throughout the cave.